fireship-io/fireship.io/content/lessons/star-ratings-system-with-firestore/index.md

 Rather than code 10 different inputs, I loop over 5 integers and wrap the full-star and half-star in an `ng-container` - that reduces the HTML code by ~80%.

-Note: It's important that the the `id` on the input matches the `for` property on the label.
+Note: It's important that the `id` on the input matches the `for` property on the label.

 ```html
 <h3>Average Rating</h3>